 - Trauma - A blow to the head or chest can injure and weaken the arteries.

 - Atherosclerosis - In this chronic condition, fatty “plaque” builds up on the insides of the arteries, causing them to harden, narrow and weaken.

 - Infection - Syphilis, tuberculosis and other infections can attack and weaken the artery walls.
-(Learn how you can get tested for syphilis quickly and accurately using a syphilis home test.)

 - Vasculitis - In this autoimmune condition, the body’s own immune system attacks the blood vessels, causing damage and inflammation.